 Vitamin D has been found to be protective against cancer, diabetes, heart disease, high blood pressure, and osteoporosis.

-We’ll explain why this is shortly.
+We’ll explain why shortly.

 But first, let’s take a look at why vitamin D is one of the top brain vitamins.